 In addition to product types "Standard", "Web", and "Font", the Product window and the New Product wizard expose another type: "Family" – an aggregate of related products.
 Unlike a standard suite product (e.g. Microsoft Office 2016) which groups together several application programs (e.g Excel, Word, Powerpoint .. - all members of the 2016 Office edition), a "Family" is an aggregate of products that are themselves usually made up of several programs.
 A typical Family Product consists of several product "editions" (e.g. Office 2010, Office 2013, Office 2016 ...) without regard to each edition's Product version.
 This facilitates easy management of a subscription license since a subscription usually entitles all editions throughout the subscription term.

 The right hand side shows a list of products with several of the essential properties displayed.
-You can customize columns to see all the single valued fields.
+You can customize columns (right click the header row) to determine which fields are displayed.
 Double-clicking a Product record will bring up its Product Details window where the list of programs that define the product can be seen as well as individual panes displaying Purchase and Policy records that reference the product.